 Also up for consideration is Slattery’s and its gorgeous tiled mosaic floor, while the Long Hall’s Victorian mahogany bar and red ceiling catch the eye immediately.

-Personally, we’d give Temple Bar a wide berth on a day like St Patrick’s Day as it’s always carnage, but there’s no denying that it’s popular with tourists.
+Personally, I’d give Temple Bar a wide berth on a day like St Patrick’s Day as it’s always carnage, but there’s no denying that it’s popular with tourists.

 Expect massive crowds, huge queues for toilets, drinks and food and general chaos.
 Throw in live music (if you can actually squeeze in anywhere) and you’ve a recipe for a headache.